haibojin001/haibojin001.github.io/_pages/about.md

 - *2024.05*: &nbsp;🎉🎉 Welcome to my [new homepage](https://haibojin001.github.io/)!
 - *2024.04*: &nbsp;🎉🎉 Receive a TA/RA offer from the School of Information Sciences, University of Illinois Urbana-Champaign!
 - *2024.03*: &nbsp;🎉🎉 Welcome to visit [JailbreakZoo](https://github.com/Allen-piexl/JailbreakZoo), a dedicated repository focused on the jailbreaking of large models (LMs), encompassing both large language models (LLMs) and vision language models (VLMs).
-- *2024.01*: &nbsp;🎉🎉 Start my trip at the University of Illinois Urbana-Champaign as a vising scholar!
+- *2024.01*: &nbsp;🎉🎉 Start my trip at the University of Illinois Urbana-Champaign as a visiting scholar!

 <span class='anchor' id='publications'></span>
 # 📝 Selected Publications